auth0/auth0-PHP/README.md

 ### Requirements

-PHP 8.0 or above.
-Your application will also need [PSR-17](https://packagist.org/providers/psr/http-factory-implementation) (HTTP factory) and [PSR-18](https://packagist.org/providers/psr/http-client-implementation) (HTTP client) compatible libraries installed.

-> This library follows the [PHP release support schedule](https://www.php.net/supported-versions.php).
-We do not support PHP versions that have reached end of life and no longer receive security updates.
+- PHP 8.0+
+- A [PSR-17](https://packagist.org/providers/psr/http-factory-implementation) (HTTP factory) library
+- A [PSR-18](https://packagist.org/providers/psr/http-client-implementation) (HTTP client) library

+> Please review our [support policy](#support-policy) to learn when language and framework versions will exit support in the future.

 ### Installation